ionic-team/ionic-docs/docs/deployment/app-store.md

 From here, open the `.xcworkspace` file in `./platforms/ios/` to start Xcode.

 :::tip
-Add the `--source-map` flag if you want source maps to included in the final build.
+Add the `--source-map` flag if you want to include source maps in the final build.
 :::

 ## Generating Signing Certs